BR British Rail Crimson & Cream

 accident repairs no.68004 was painted all‑over blue with full yellow ends

-in March 1967 and carried the vehicle number with an ‘S‘ prefix in smaller
+in March 1967 and carried the vehicle number with an ‘S‘ prefix in

-directly below close to the cab end on the bodysides.
+coach number directly below close to the cab end on the bodysides.

 Number